alanesq/esp32cam-demo/README.md

 ## ESP32Cam-demo sketch for use with the Arduino IDE or PlatformIO

 I try to show in this sketch how to use the esp32cam as easily as possible.
-Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it
+Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it<br><br>
+Note: There is a version of this sketch with OTA updates included here: https://github.com/alanesq/esp32cam-demo/blob/master/esp32CamDemo-OTA_version.zip<br>

 <table><tr>
   <td><img src="/images/root.png" /></td>